-The actuarial valuation results provide a "snapshot" view of the System's financial condition on September 1, 2008 based on the System's membership, benefit structure, and assets on that date.
+The actuarial valuation results provide a "snapshot" view of the System's financial condition on September 1, 2009 based on the System's membership, benefit structure, and assets on that date.
 The valuation results reflect net unfavorable experience for the past plan year as demonstrated by an unfunded actuarial liability that was higher than expected based on the actuarial assumptions.
-The unfavorable experience was due to an actuarial loss on both the assets and the actuarial liabilities.
+The unfavorable experience was largely due to an actuarial loss on assets.